nilabhrardas/xxdi/README.md

  [9] "Meteorology & Atmospheric Sciences"            "Materials Science, Characterization & Testing" [11] "Limnology"
 ```
+#### $h$-index and $g$-index
+Finally, any bibliometric package would be incomplete without the traditional $h$- and $g$-indices.
+Hence, this package also includes the functions 'h_index()' and 'g_index()' to compute the $h$- and $g$-indices, respectively.
+These are just rebranded versions of similar functions available in the 'agop' R pacakge with the added functionality of an optional plot to maintain consistency within our package.

 ### Bug reports and improvements
 Bug reports, feature requests, and suggestions for improvement are always welcome.
 Please report issues and propose enhancements via the project repository or via email (n.das@uq.edu.au).
 User feedback is essential for the continued development and refinement of this package.